-Explore federal student loans first (through submitting your FAFSA), as they often repayment options compared to private loans.
+Explore federal student loans first (through submitting your FAFSA), as they often have lower interest rates and more flexible repayment options compared to private loans.

 If you're eligible to receive grants or work-study, use those first.
 Apply for as many scholarships as possible and use college savings before deciding to borrow student loans.